Skip to main content

 Your breast milk contains essential enzymes, hormones and antibodies.
 These are vital for your baby’s normal growth, development and good health.

-Breast milk is tailored for your baby and their stage of development.
-It changes as your baby grows to meet their needs and protects them from illness.
+Breast milk adapts as your baby grows.
+It changes to meet their needs and protects them from illness.

-When you come into contact with a virus or bacteria, your body will make antibodies to protect itself.
-These antibodies are passed into your breast milk so your baby is protected too.
+When you come into contact with a virus or bacteria, your body makes antibodies to protect itself.
+These antibodies pass into your breast milk so your baby is protected too.

 • helps to protect your baby from illnesses such as chest, ear and tummy infections